webkul/multi-vendor-marketplace-lite-for-woocommerce/readme.txt

 8. **Seller Dashboard:** - Seller Frontend dashboard showing different statistics.

 == Changelog ==

+= 1.2.0 - 2024-08-28 =
+Added: Action and filter hooks to manage seller google analytics features.
+Added: Dynamic color filter for favorite seller heart icons to support pro settings for the same.
+Added: Settings for products per page on seller frontend dashboard product listing page.
+Added: Validation for view invoice for the seller to add security.
+Fixed: New review notifications were not sent to the seller.
+Fixed: Layout issue on attribute section.
+Fixed: Stock status settings show/hide based on manage stock checkbox on seller frontend dashboard for variable products.
+Fixed: Issue with showing marketplace shortcode on the previously selected seller page.
+Fixed: Search in shop followers lists not working on seller backend dashboard.
+Fixed: Showing notices on the view transactions page for deleted orders.
+Removed: Manage stock and quantity-related settings on seller frontend dashboard for External products.
+Removed: About shop heading from seller profile if the description is empty.
+Optimized: Product listing page queries to add filters via pro modules.

 = 1.1.2 - 2024-07-01 =
 Fixed: Seller profile page form validation.